 - successful business models and benchmarks based on the experience of multiple thousands of business plans,

 - bottom-up planning, top-down validation, sensitivity analysis, scenario analysis,

 - checking the business plan from investors’ requirements and expectations and modificiations accordingly.

-The investors – when we approach them – are very likely do not know your project in detail.
+The investors – when we approach them – are not very likely to know your project in detail.
 They need to understand exactly for what they would give capital.
 A professional company is able to introduce itself and its activity in a structured manner, similarly as it is able to introduce its products and services to its customers.

-- a 2-3 page long teaser presenting the investment story / opportunity (it is usually prepared in the last part of the preparation phase),
+- a 2-3 pages long teaser presenting the investment story / opportunity (it is usually prepared in the last part of the preparation phase),

 - investor presentation (investor deck) – that is not the same as the so-called pitch deck,